the transition gap

 The stats surrounding transitional youth are alarming

-Lastly, our Family Fun Kits.
-Children in the foster care system returning to their biological families struggle to reconnect.
-Young refugee youth without families to support them end up alone in a new country and sometimes an American family who may not understand them.
-Both of these groups of transitioning children and youth can benefit from fun and meaningful memories.
-This is why we have created Family Fun Kits.
+Our Family First Kits.
+Children entering the foster care system and those exiting to be reunified with their biological families struggle to connect/reconnect.
+Young refugee youth without families to support them end up alone in a new country with a new family who may not understand them.
+Both of these groups of transitioning children and youth can benefit from fun and meaningful experiences.
+To facilitate an easier transition, we provide Family First Kits.

 Each kit will have passes or tickets to fun events/venues, vouchers for dinner, and items such as coloring books and games for the home.
 These kits will provide the opportunity for children and youth to have a better chance in transitioning to their new life.
 If you are a case worker and would like to request a kit for a family please email us at firstname.lastname@example.org

 Lastly, children and their families entering the United States as refugees often struggle in their new country upon arrival.
 After fleeing their war-torn homeland and daring to survive an equally perilous journey to freedom through unknown landscapes, refugees often find that adjusting to the new country providing them shelter and safety is just as difficult as the journey it took them to get there.
 When refugees arrive in their new country, everything is new.
 Often, they arrive with just what is on their backs, and they begin a new fight for survival at the bottom of the economic food chain.
 In short, everything is a challenge.
 With your help we give mentorship, supplies, and any other help with adjusting to everything new.